Supply Chain Struggles: How to Overcome Major Logistics Challenges

 For countless businesses, supply chain issues can snowball into major profit problems if left unchecked.
-Pain points like increased logistics costs, the need for real-time visibility, and growing demand for cutting-edge technology can have a significant impact on businesses — especially in the midst of the COVID-19 pandemic.
+Pain points like increased logistics costs, the need for real-time visibility, and growing demand for cutting-edge technology are having a significant impact on businesses — especially in the midst of the COVID-19 pandemic.

-Between digital transformation and the ongoing need to monitor inventory data with precision and care, companies have their work cut out for them.
-With a strategy in place to address these concerns, however, you can stay competitive and satisfy your customers without succumbing to the pressures of logistics challenges.
+Between digital transformation in supply chain management and the ongoing need to monitor inventory data with care, companies have their work cut out for them.
+But with a strategy to address these concerns, you can stay competitive and satisfy customers without crumbling under the pressure of logistics challenges.

-It’s difficult to make improvements to your supply chain if you can’t see where the problems lie.
-According to Daniel Stanton, author of the book Supply Chain Management For Dummies and creator of numerous LinkedIn Learning courses on supply chain and operations, the first step in keeping inventory moving quickly and reliably is to figure out what types of issues you’re looking for.
+It's difficult to make improvements to your supply chain if you can't see where the problems lie.
+According to Daniel Stanton, author of the book Supply Chain Management For Dummies, the first step in keeping inventory moving quickly and reliably is to figure out what types of issues you're looking for.

 "Visibility is definitely one of the hottest topics in supply chain," Stanton says.
 "Do you need to know where your inventory is located?
 What about tracking products when they're in transit?
 If you can pull these pieces together, then you're really in a position to create a supply chain control tower."

 Many organizations have begun to adopt this digital control tower, which The Harvard Business Review describes as "a virtual decision center that provides real-time, end-to-end visibility into global supply chains."

 While there are different ways to define it, a digital control tower generally consists of a team of professionals that utilizes your enterprise resource planning (ERP) system, transportation management system (TMS), manufacturing execution system (MES), and warehouse management system (WMS).

 By connecting the dots between inventory management and transportation dashboards, a digital control tower can improve the functionality of your supply chain process.